Lab Members

 Graduate Research Assistants

-Lauren Belham is a second-year student in the M.S SLP program at Northeastern University.
-She earned her B.A in Speech & Language Pathology from Loyola University Maryland and graduated in May of 2023.
-Lauren is interested in working with adults in the medical setting to improve their communication and swallowing.
-She is studying post-stroke aphasia for the Connectivity of Language in Early Aphasia Recovery (CLEAR) research project.
-In her free time, she enjoys going to the beach and spending time with her friends, family, and her dog.
+Cassie is a second-year student in the M.S.
+SLP Program at Northeastern.
+She earned her B.S in Speech-Language Pathology and Audiology from Northeastern University and graduated this past May.
+Cassie is interested in working with adults and children in the medical setting to help improve and maintain their swallow, voice and communication skills.
+She is involved in behavioral testing for the Effectiveness of Subacute Speech-Language Therapy project.
+In her free time, she enjoys reading, and spending time with friends, family and her dog.

 Undergraduate Research Assistants